Senths02/portfolio/src/content/watch-party-data.md

 #### User needs: personal data
 Insight from users would be fundamental to developing standards in the public's interest.

 >Research participants from previous work saw high-level value in the concept and technology.
-This pilot would allow user's to determine tangible value by exploring some of the features in more depth.
+This pilot would allow users to determine tangible value by exploring some of the features in more depth.

 Including:
 - How a Data Pod can enhance privacy